AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/components-console.md

   On the Properties tab you can:

   * View the general properties of the component.
-    * View how the [icon or abbreviation has been defined](https://youtu.be/ZZ5LpwO-An4#component-icon-in-touch-ui) for the component.
+    * View how the icon or abbreviation has been defined for the component. <!-- View how the [icon or abbreviation has been defined](/help/sites-developing/components-basics.md#component-icon-in-touch-ui) for the component.-->
     * Clicking the source of the icon will take you to that component.
   * View the **Resource Type** and **Resource Super Type** (if defined) for the component.
     * Clicking the Resource Super Type will take you to that component.